 Just the same, there’s probably not enough tomato pomace here to make much of a difference.

-The eighth ingredient is pork fat, a product from rendering pig meat.
+The ninth ingredient is pork fat, a product from rendering pig meat.

 Commonly known as lard, pork fat can add significant flavor to any dog food.
 And it can be high in linoleic acid, an omega-6 fatty acid essential for life.

 Although it may not sound very appetizing, pork fat (in moderate amounts) is actually an acceptable pet food ingredient.